 Peaks Island Press publishes the novels written by the brother and sister team of Eugene and Katherine Woodbury.
 The Kindle versions are compiled from hand-coded XHTML and published region-free and DRM-free.
-The ePub versions for Apple, Sony, Kobo and others are distributed via Smashwords.
+The ePub versions for Apple and Kobo are distributed via Smashwords.

 The ebooks are priced at $2.99 or less.